Here are Louise's inside tips for acing Chemistry.

 • Draw diagrams using a pencil

-• A data sheet and a Periodic Table are provided at the back of this paper.
+• A formula sheet, data sheet and a Periodic Table are provided at the back of this paper.

 Total marks – 100

-• Allow about 30 minutes for this part Part B – 60 marks
+• Allow about 35 minutes for this section

-• Allow about 45 minutes for this section
+• Allow about 2 hours and 25 minutes for this section

 You have 3 hours for 100 marks.
 This equates to 1.8 minutes per mark.
 This means you should spend around 10 minutes on a 5 mark question.
 The use of this time is essential – especially for written response questions.
 Since you will be required to answer around 20 written response questions (ranging from 1-7 marks), losing 1 or 2 marks per question equates to losing 20 – 40%.
 However, if you can gain that extra 1 or 2 marks, your improvement is substantial.